Salah Asuhan (film): Release and reception

 Salah Asuhan was released in December 1972.
 It received two nominations from the Indonesian Reporters' Society (Persatuan Wartawan Indonesia), placing as first runner up for Best Actor and third runner up for best actress.
 A VHS copy remains on archive at Sinematek Indonesia.

 Said wrote that Sani had failed to make Salah Asuhan truly modern, instead simply providing updated costumes and settings without updating the psychological aspects.
 This left the work, in Said's opinion, lacking believable motives and ultimately becoming "a tiresome emptiness".
 Heider likewise suggests that the novel lost much of its power during adaptation, adding that the characters remain stable in their respective quadrants and thus do not "seriously show the dynamics of modernization".

-In 1973, the voice of Ruth Pelupessy who played Corrie had to be re-dubbed because it was considered too smooth and did not match the character she played.

-Pelupessy later expressed her disappointment to Sani's wife, Mutiara Sani, due to a unilateral dubbing decision without any announcement, and she felt that Corrie's new voice was too monotonous.
+In 1973, the voice of Ruth Pelupessy who played Corrie had to be re-dubbed because it was considered too smooth and did not match the character she portrayed.
+Pelupessy later expressed her disappointment to Sani's wife, Mutiara, due to a unilateral dubbing decision without any announcement, and she felt that Corrie's new voice was too monotonous.